 Trees are an integral part of the urban-scape, providing many benefits to urban dwellers.
 Keeping our trees healthy helps contribute to our “Garden Suburb” aesthetic.
-Public Works ensures that public trees are well-maintained by trimming and removing diseased and hazardous trees.

 Regular pruning of trees will prevent them from growing out of control and becoming hazardous.
 However, if this operation is completed by someone who is not properly trained, it may damage or even kill the tree.
 Residents who would like to have one of their trees trimmed must fill out the online form below to be placed on the tree trim list.
 Please note that tree emergencies that jeopardize public and/or private property (or public security) will always take priority over aesthetic tree trimming.